-Aiden K. Feltkamp (they/he) began their artistic life at the age of 5 playing a quarter-size cello and now they’re "upending preconceptions about voice and gender" (New York Times) as a trans nonbinary writer.
+Aiden K. Feltkamp (they/he) began their artistic life at the age of 5 playing a quarter-size cello and now they’re "upending preconceptions about voice and gender" (New York Times) as a trans nonbinary writer and equity specialist.

 Aiden recently conceived of and curated the award-winning Anthology of New Music for Trans & Nonbinary Voices, Vol. 1 for NewMusicShelf.
 Developed through their mentorship with pianist and coach Kathleen Kelly through their fellowship with Turn the Spotlight, this is the first vocal anthology to center transgender and nonbinary voices – serving vocal teachers searching for new repertoire for their studios, presenters expanding the diversity of their programming, and singers of any gender seeking out new works.
 It was awarded a Paul Revere Award from the Music Publishers Association of the United States for Piano-Vocal Music Notesetting and the 2022 Hedwig Holbrook Prize for curation.

 As an equity and inclusion specialist, they consult for performing arts organizations, funders, universities, and businesses.
-They received their Certificate in Diversity, Equity, and Inclusion from Cornell University and have worked with the Detroit Symphony Orchestra, OPERA America, the League of American Orchestras, and the LA Phil, among others.
+They received their Certificate in Diversity, Equity, and Inclusion from Cornell University and have worked with the Detroit Symphony Orchestra, The Philadelphia Orchestra, the League of American Orchestras, and the LA Phil, among others.
 They are a cabinet member for Victory Hall Opera's SINGTANK collective and a member of OPERA America's Communications Council, advising on the OPERA America Magazine.
-From 2018-2022, they wrangled composers and arts administrators as the first-ever Director of Emerging Composers and Diversity for the American Composers Orchestra.
+They also serve on the Inclusion Advisory Council for the Boulanger Initiative.
+From 2018-2022, they wrangled composers and arts administrators as the first-ever Director of Diversity & Composer Advancement for the American Composers Orchestra.

-Before pursuing their medical transition, Aiden performed opera professionally, specializing in Baroque opera and new music.
+Before pursuing their medical transition, Aiden performed opera professionally as a mezzo-soprano, specializing in Baroque opera and new music.
 Their most fulfilling roles include Hansel, Prince Orlofsky, Cherubino, Ottavia in L’incoronazione di Poppea (especially in a Baroque gesture production with director Drew Minter), and Elizabeth in the World and NY premieres of Griffin Candey’s Sweets by Kate.
-They continue to train their new voice and have recently performed as Figaro in ChamberQUEER’s abridged Le Nozze di Figaro.
+They continue to train their new bass-baritone voice and have recently performed as Figaro in ChamberQUEER’s abridged Le Nozze di Figaro.